Creative spaces directory: Wellington region

 Address: 16 Queen Street, Masterton, Wairarapa

-King Street Artworks promotes wellbeing in the community through creative expression and aims to reduce the stigma attached to disabilities.
+King Street Artworks promotes wellbeing in the community through creative expression and aims to reduce the stigma attached to mental illness.
 It has an open-door policy and our participants create bone carvings, paintings, textiles, illustrations and more.
 Visit the King Street website.

 Contact: Ian Chapman, Co-ordinator | 06 378 9777 | firstname.lastname@example.org